HassanYA/ravenousdb/README.md

 Do not tamper with the map returned from this function.
 As changes after opening the first session, will not take effect.

 ## Opening a Session
-Before executing in operation against RavenDB server, a session must be created.
+Before executing an operation against RavenDB server, a session must be created.
 This can be achieved using `new-session!`.
 Session instance then can be used to send commands to RavenDB
 ```clojure
 (with-open [raven (rdb/new-session! client)]